Moazoom/CW2024/README.md

 especially before I realised how the removeHeart() method worked, and that it was called each frame.
 I also had problems where the first levels heartDisplay was invisible but still loaded and any new hearts picked up would be added to that instead.
 I did eventually fix both these issues.

+Another problem that I faced that I couldn't resolve was JUnit testing.
+The fact that this project had most of its classes dependent on JavaFX set up made the tests difficult to set up, and also I struggled to come up with good tests to perform.
+Most of the errors that could happen were in parts of the code that would throw exceptions anyways.
+In the end I couldn't implement JUnit testing.